SAP-samples/teched2024-AD181/exercises/lobbyaccess/README.md

 # Accessing your BTP trial account and the SAP Build Lobby

-All of the tools in this tutorial are access through the SAP Build Lobby.
+All of the tools in this tutorial are accessed through the SAP Build Lobby.
 You will access the Lobby through your BTP trial subaccount.

 ## Access your subaccount